ameave/ameave/README.md

-### Hi there 👋

-- 🔭 I’m currently working on web applications
+### Serial Programmer

+- ⌨️ Can´t talk... typing...
+- PWA monster

 <!--
 **alexmeave/alexmeave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.